How to Raft the Grand Canyon

 3) Dory Trips

 These hard-hulled boats were first used commercially in Grand Canyon by writer, conservationist, and river guide Martin Litton, the late founder of Grand Canyon Dories.
 Today, three outfitters, including OARS, carry on the long tradition of these legendary boats in the canyon.
-Dory trips require highly experienced guides, many of whom have rowed for decades, who can successfully maneuver the delicate crafts downstream while carrying 2 to 4 passengers.
+Dory trips require highly-experienced guides, many of whom have rowed for decades, who can successfully maneuver the delicate crafts downstream while carrying 2 to 4 passengers.
 The ultra-buoyant boats make wave trains feel like rollercoasters and provide a completely different experience through the canyon.
-Dory trips may also have oars rafts or motorized J-rigs to carry gear.
+Dory trips may also have oar rafts or motorized rafts to carry gear.

 4) Motorized Rafts

-Motorized rafts, or J-rigs, are powered by a four-stroke outboard motor which enables trips to cover more distance each day than human-powered options.
-The guide, or captain in this case, pilots the 35-foot boat downstream with about 15 people per raft.
+Motorized rafts, which are commonly called S-rigs or J-rigs in Grand Canyon, are powered by a four-stroke outboard motor which enables trips to cover more distance each day than human-powered options.
+The guide, or captain in this case, pilots the 32 to 38-foot boats downstream with about 12-14 people per raft.
 The most popular full canyon motorized rafting trips are typically 7 days and can be a good option for travelers who are short on time, but still want to experience some of the canyon’s highlights.

 How long are outfitted Grand Canyon rafting trips?

-Full Grand Canyon rafting trips from Lees Ferry to Diamond Creek/Lake Mead range from 7 to 18 days, while partial canyon trips can last between 3 and 12 days.
-Outfitters typically break trips along the 280-mile stretch of the Colorado River into four sections: Full canyon, upper canyon, lower canyon and Whitmore Wash to Lake Mead (sometimes referred to as the “ranch & raft” option).
+Full Grand Canyon rafting trips from Lees Ferry to Diamond Creek/Pearce Ferry range from 7 to 18 days, while partial canyon trips can last between 3 and 12 days.
+Outfitters typically break trips along the 280-mile stretch of the Colorado River into four sections: Full canyon, upper canyon, lower canyon and Whitmore Wash to Pearce Ferry (sometimes referred to as the “ranch & raft” option).

 Length: 6 to 18 days